ACS3 (during deployment) [NASA Ames]

 ACS3 (Advanced Composite Solar Sail System)is a technology demonstration designed to characterize solar sail structures technologies for future small spacecraft to engage in deep space missions requiring long-duration, low-thrust propulsion.

 The deployable composite boom and solar sail technologies demonstrated will guide the development of a larger mission-capable CubeSat-class solar sail propulsion system to be demonstrated in the 2025 timeframe.

-ACS3 is build to the 12U CubeSat standard.
+ACS3 is built to the 12U CubeSat standard.
 It features four 7 m long deployable composite booms to span a ~80 m2 solar sail with 9.0 m edge length consisting of four 20 m2 aluminized polyethylene terephthalate (PET) solar sail quadrants.